 Joint Position Statement of AAIDD and The Arc

-People with intellectual and/or developmental disabilities* must be free from abuse, neglect, or any kind of mistreatment.
+People with intellectual and developmental disabilities (IDD)* must be free from abuse, neglect, or any kind of mistreatment.

 Abuse, neglect, mistreatment, exploitation, and maltreatment (collectively, “mistreatment”) of people with intellectual and/or developmental disabilities is all too common.
 Mistreatment often occurs where people are isolated.

 Individuals living outside the family home, regardless of the size or location of the residence, are vulnerable to mistreatment.

 Some families lack knowledge or access to appropriate professional or informal supports and services that would help them care for their family members appropriately.
 A few may, as a result, mistreat their family members.
 Many more families lack the support they need to help them protect their members from mistreatment by others.
 When families believe mistreatment has occurred, they often do not have the support to ensure an effective investigation or forceful prosecution after the finding of probable cause.